mmarkin/GPS-NTP-Timeserver/README.md

 Wiring diagram

-This project does not have to be portable as Cristiano's is so it is AC powered only.
+My time server does not have to be portable as Cristiano's is so it is AC powered only.

 ![sketch_bb-menor](https://github.com/mmarkin/GPS-NTP-Timeserver/blob/main/IMAGES/sketch_bb.png)

 A PIR motion sensor can be connected to A0 on the NodeMCU to automatically turn the OLED displays on only when someone is near to see them.
-Thanks to Brett Oliver who engineered the mod on his version of this project.
-Alternatively, a simple SPDT switch that connects A0 to either ground or +3.3 volts could be used.
+Thanks to Brett Oliver who engineered the mod on his version of Cristiano's project.
+Alternatively, a simple
+SPDT switch that connects A0 to either ground or +3.3 volts could be used.
 If it is not desired to turn the displays off, just connect A0 permanently to +3.3 volts or comment out the "if (PIRvalue < 500)" block of statements in the main.cpp file.